Buzaabah/FRS159/policies.md

 ## Equipment

-Since many of our sessions involve hands-on work with digital tools, but also because assignments will require you to work with digital tools, **you will need a laptop** for this course (tablets, unfortunately, won't suffice).
+Since our sessions will involve working with digital tools, **you will need a laptop** for this course.
 If you do not have one, please let me know as soon as possible.
 I will do my best to help you find a solution!

-## Installation

-Some of the tools we will use in this course require installation.
-I will provide detailed instructions for each tool ahead of our session.
-Please make sure to follow these instructions carefully and to **install the tools in advance of our session**.
-If you have any issues, please let me know.

-## Conduct Research with Integrity

-Plagiarism will not be tolerated.
-You are responsible for ensuring that your submitted work is original work.
-If you are unsure about what constitutes plagiarism, please consult the [University of Princeton's Rights, Rules, and Responsibilities page](https://rrr.princeton.edu/2023/students-and-university/24-academic-regulations#comp246).

 ## AI Assistance

-Intellectual honesty is crucial to an academic community and for my fair evaluation of your work.
-Yet we cannot ignore the fact that generative artificial inteligence -- especially Large Language Models (LLMs), such as CHatGPT -- are putting siginificant pressure on the way education is shaped today.
-I will ask you to engage with it in a reasonable and responsible manner that aligns with the Honor Code of Princeton University.
-In concrete and explicit terms, this means that **all work submitted in this course must be your own, completed in line with [Princeton University’s academic regulations](https://rrr.princeton.edu/2022/students-and-university/24-academic-regulations)**.
+For a fair evaluation of your work, it is imperative to exercise honesty.
+All resources including generetive AI should be used in a responsible manner that aligns with the Honor Code of Princeton University **[Princeton University’s academic regulations](https://rrr.princeton.edu/2022/students-and-university/24-academic-regulations)**.

-Simultaneously, I believe that conversing with a Large Language Model like ChatGPT is an important skill (and will be in the future).
-For certain assignments, I will explicitly instruct you to use ChatGPT as a discussion partner for brainstorming purposes (not for copying answers verbatim).
-This approach will help you to critically engage with the content and to develop your ability to analyze and synthesize information.

-Using LLMs should be seen as an opportunity to enhance your learning and understanding, rather than a shortcut to completing assignments.
-It is a tool for exploration, providing a way to expand your thinking and challenge your perspectives.
-As with any educational tool, the key lies in how you use it to complement **your learning**.
+When using generative AI should be seen as an opportunity to enhance your learning and understanding, rather than a shortcut to completing assignments.
+It is a tool for exploration, only use it to complement **your learning**.

 ## COVID Protocol

 If you test positive for COVID, please stay home!
 Inform me, and we will arrange -- if possible -- a semi-hybrid option.

--->